 This past week, Kīlauea Volcano's summit lava lake

-rim.
+rim, with fluctuations in concert with summit inflation and deflation.
 On the East Rift Zone, the 61g flow remained active, with lava

 Mauna Loa is not erupting.
 During the past week, small-magnitude earthquakes

-occurred beneath the volcano, primarily in the south caldera
+continued to occur beneath the volcano, primarily in the south caldera

 and upper Southwest Rift Zone, at depths less than 5 km (3 mi).
 GPS measurements continue to show deformation